-Some plants may need moist soil and little drainage and others may need a rockier soil with good drainage.
-By knowing what soil you’re working with and the environments that the plants require, you can plant your garden in sections and fertilize them perfectly.
+Some plants may need moist soil and little drainage, others may need a rockier soil with good drainage.
+By knowing what soil you’re working with, and the environments that the plants require, you can plant your garden in sections and fertilize them perfectly.

 When it comes to nature, nothing is better than going natural.
 If you know exactly what your soil needs, a few scraps from your kitchen can be extremely beneficial.

 This chart from Fresh Eggs Daily has some great suggestions.
 Banana Peels add Potassium, Chicken Feathers add Nitrogen as do Coffee Grounds and crushed eggshells add calcium.
 Epsom Salt is excellent for Magnesium and Lobster Shells add Phosphorus and Wood Ash Neutralizes your soil.
 Be sure to check out our popular Natural Fertilizers Post too.